pieroproietti/penguins-eggs/README.md

 Use the package `penguins-eggs-10.x.x-bionic-x` - compilated against node16 - and follow this [indications](https://github.com/pieroproietti/penguins-eggs/issues/368#issuecomment-2169961955) to get `nodejs>16` available.

 ### Openmanba
-Openmamba is an Italian distribution that uses dnf and is very up-to-date.
-And the rpm package is available.
+Openmamba is an italian distribution based on rpm and using dnf as package manager, it is really up-to-date, penguins-eggs is available as rpm package.

-### AlmaLinux, Fedora, penSuSE, RockyLinux
+### AlmaLinux, Fedora, openSuSE, RockyLinux
-You can easiòy install [penguins-eggs-tarball](https://penguins-eggs.net/basket/index.php?p=packages%2Ftarballs)
+You can easily install [penguins-eggs-tarball](https://penguins-eggs.net/basket/index.php?p=packages%2Ftarballs).

 ### AlpineLinux
 Given the difficulties encountered in updating my version of Alpine's initramfs, I have been forced to suspend the release of packages for this splendid operating system.